What steps to take it you are being sued in Singapore?

 There are many reasons as to why someone might have commenced legal proceedings against you, in this article we will run through how you may wish to handle this situation.
 Please reach out to us directly should you require any assistance.

-The short answer is yes, if somebody is taking formal legal action against you, then you need to take it seriously, whether you feel it is justified or not.
-Whilst you may feel a law firm is biased on such a topic, we would strongly recommend that you seek immediate legal representation to review your situation and provide (if nothing else), some initial advice on what steps to take next.
+The short answer is yes.
+If somebody is taking formal legal action against you, then you need to take it seriously, whether you feel it is justified or not.
+Whilst you may feel a law firm is biassed on such a topic, we would strongly recommend that you seek immediate legal representation to review your situation and provide (if nothing else), some initial advice on what to do when you get sued.
+You should also look to act quickly, as you will usually have a limited time window to make a legal response.

 You should also look to act quickly, as you will usually have a limited time window to make a legal response.

-What happens in a Civil Case in Singapore
+Civil Litigation in Singapore: What Happens in a Civil Case in Singapore

 This Writ of Summons is usually accompanied by a statement of claim, which states the relevant facts on which the claim is based and explains what kind of ‘reliefs’ (i.e., compensation) the plaintiff is seeking against you.

 Once you receive a Writ of Summons, you must act quickly to evaluate your options and work out a timeline.
 At this point, it is recommended that you seek legal advice.
-Only a qualified lawyer will be able to advise you on your available options, including whether your defence has merit and whether you can counter-sue the plaintiff.
+Only a qualified lawyer will be able to advise you on your available options, including steps to take after being sued, whether your defence has merit and whether you can counter-sue the plaintiff.

 You will have to decide whether you want to try to win the case by going to trial.
 If you believe you have a good defence or excuse against the plaintiff’s claim, you may contest the claim.
 To avoid higher legal costs and delays to the proceedings, it is strongly recommended that you file a Memorandum of Appearance by the deadline (within 8 days of service of the Statement of Claim).
 If you fail to submit a Memorandum of appearance by this deadline, you may be unable to defend your case, and a judgement may be given against you by default.